Hypocalcemia - infants

 Hypocalcemia is more likely to occur in newborns, especially in those who were born too early (preemies).
 Common causes of hypocalcemia in a newborn include:

 There are also some rare illnesses that can lead to low calcium level, such as DiGeorge syndrome and congenital hypoparathyroidism.

 Babies with hypocalcemia often have no symptoms.
 Sometimes, babies with low calcium levels are jittery or have tremors or twitching.
 Rarely, they have seizures.

 These babies may also have a slow heart rate and low blood pressure.

 Diagnosis is usually made when a blood test shows that the infant's calcium level is low.

 The baby may get extra calcium, if needed.

-Problems with low calcium levels in newborns or premature infants usually do not continue long-term.
+Problems with low calcium level in newborns or premature infants usually do not continue long-term.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.